js216/CeNTREX/DAQ/README.md

     [...]                      # any number of further controls for the device

-Four kinds of controls are supported: `Checkbutton`, `Entry`, `OptionMenu`, and `Button`.
-All controls require a label (for `Button`s, it gets placed on the button, for other controls, the label will appear to the left of the control), a type, and the `row`/`col` where they are to appear in the list of controls for a given device.
+Four types of controls are supported: `Checkbutton`, `Entry`, `OptionMenu`, and `Button`.
+All controls require a label (for `Button`s, it gets placed on the button, for other controls, the label will appear to the left of the control), the control type, and the `row`/`col` where they are to appear in the list of controls for a given device.
 Some controls require other options (e.g., `Button`s need the device driver function that is called when the button is pressed); see configuration files in `config/devices` for examples.

 The information in these files is passed as a dictionary (named `config`) to the constructor of `Device` objects: